 (c) The discipline pages of the applicable state boards that license providers or an alternative data resource, such as the national practitioner databank, that is as complete and accurate as the discipline pages of the applicable state boards.

-(2) An MCP may not discriminate with regard to the participation, reimbursement, or indemnification of any provider who is acting within the scope of his or her license or certification under applicable state law, solely on the basis of that license or certification.
-If an MCP declines to include individual or groups of providers in its network, it must give the affected providers written notice of the reasons for its decision.
+(2) An MCO may not discriminate with regard to the participation, reimbursement, or indemnification of any provider who is acting within the scope of his or her license or certification under applicable state law, solely on the basis of that license or certification.
+If an MCO declines to include individual or groups of providers in its network, it must give the affected providers written notice of the reasons for its decision.
 This paragraph may not be construed to:

-(3) The MCP must have written policies and procedures for the selection and retention of providers that prohibit discrimination against particular providers that serve high-risk populations or specialize in conditions that require costly treatment.
+(3) The MCO must have written policies and procedures for the selection and retention of providers that prohibit discrimination against particular providers that serve high-risk populations or specialize in conditions that require costly treatment.